MoneySavingExpert.com homepage

 Nationwide Fairer Share: How to maximise your chances of getting a free £100 in 2025

 For the past two years Nationwide has given some existing customers a £100 'Fairer Share' bonus.
 It’s likely, though not guaranteed, to do the same again this year.
-In previous years, the scheme has been announced in May and paid in June, though whether you got it depended on if you met the qualifying criteria in the first three months of the year – so now's the perfect time to maximise your chances.
+In previous years, the scheme has been announced in May and paid in June, though whether you got it depended on if you met the qualifying criteria in the first three months of the year – so you still have a bit of time left to maximise your chances.

 Last year, a total of £385 million was paid to 3.85 million Nationwide members; the year before that it was £340 million to 3.4 million people.